pymupdf/PyMuPDF/examples/ParseTabHelp.rst

     ``table = ParseTab(doc, 20, [0, 0, 500, 700])``

-If you do more work with this page 20, you can invoke the parsing with a slightly better performance like this:
+If you do other work with this page, you can invoke the parsing with a slightly better performance like this:

     ``import fitz``